edgedb/rfcs/text/1015-full-text-search.rst

 ``tsquery``.

 The ``tsvector`` type stores a processed version of the text.
-It basically contains information about the tokens making up the text well as their positions.
+It basically contains information about the tokens making up the text as well as their positions.
 This is the version of the text that is actually targeted by the FTS.
 Postgres also provides a few different ways to convert plain text into a ``tsvector``.
 There's also a way to create an index that converts a text